 OptionalServing Suggestions:Rice or Asian Noodles, Broccoli, Cauliflower, Cabbage, Mushrooms, Carrots and/or Sweet Red Peppers

-Make the sauce: In a medium sized bowl, whisk together the garlic through the soy sauce.
+Make the plum sauce: In a medium sized bowl, whisk together the garlic through the soy sauce.

-Cover and cook on HIGH for an additional 20-30 minutes, or until the sauce is thickened.
+Cook again: Cover and cook on HIGH for an additional 20-30 minutes, or until the sauce is thickened to your liking.

 If you want to take the lazy prep route, you can skip cutting the chicken into 1’’ cubes and instead place the entire chicken breast (or thigh) in the slow cooker.
 Just increase the cooking time by 30 minutes – 1 hour in step #2 before adding the cornstarch and water mixture (step 3), use two forks to shred the chicken (you can do this right in the slow cooker, or you can remove the chicken to a cutting board and add the chicken back to the slow cooker).
 Then, add the cornstarch mixture and proceed with the recipe as instructed.

 Plum Sauce: If you prefer super saucy chicken I recommend doubling the measurements for the plum sauce!

 Slow Cooking: All slow cookers vary.
 If your slow cooker runs on the hot side, be sure to check your chicken earlier, as it may cook faster than the times suggested in the recipe.
 The opposite goes for your slow cooker if it runs on the cool side, as your chicken may take longer to cook.
 If you aren’t sure of your slow cookers abilities, be sure to use an instant read thermometer.
 Chicken is done when it reaches an internal temperature of 165 degrees F.

 Nutritional information is an estimate based upon 4 servings.
 Exact information will depend upon the brands of ingredients and precise measurements used.